 San Francisco Marathon 2017

 Background: I suppose most of us look back at our PB (personal best) races with a sense of pride, but on top of that I look back with so many good memories about the whole of this race.
 I was in the middle of my first Ironman training programme - 24 weeks in all and this marathon fell into week 18.
 Not the best idea, but I figured on a 21km training run with some San Francisco sightseeing for the last half.
+It is said to be a pretty tough course with a lot of hills, but I wasn't too worried as I knew I could walk them if necessary.

 Travel/San Francisco: The lead up to the race was amazing in personal terms - a 10 day road trip through California, Nevada and Arizona, but not great in training terms.
 Still, it was just another training run right?